How to Sell a House By Owner in Louisiana: A Pelican State FSBO Guide

 Now it’s time to spread the word about your Louisiana home.

-Experienced agents like Charlotte Johnson know that posting a home on the MLS is just the beginning of the marketing phase.
+Experienced agents like Johnson know that posting a home on the MLS is just the beginning of the marketing phase.
 A successful home sale requires a deliberate and targeted marketing plan to reach the right buyers and attract the best offers.

 Johnson says, “People are moving to Louisiana from Colorado, New York, and Iowa.
 I specifically target these areas using a report that highlights these states that people are exiting in favor of Louisiana.
 They want to know about low property taxes, that our weather isn’t twenty degrees below zero, and we don’t have four feet of snow.”